 to the changing structure of experience

-Finally, I found a total of nine changes.
-The first took place in the Paleolithic Age: the turn from unconscious information processing to conscious perception.
+Finally, I found a total of eight changes.
+The first took place in the Paleolithic Age: the turn from unconscious information processing to conscious perception and imagination.
 And the most recent one was the discovery of the unconscious.
-In between there are seven more experiential turns.
+In between there are six more experiential turns.

-The forest of experience has been growing step by step for thousands of years.
-So the ”History of Experience” is a study in the tribal history of human experience, its gradual growth and its impact.
+The forest of experience has been growing for thousands of years.
+So the ”History of Experience” is a study in the tribal history of human experience, its gradual growth, and its impact on human existence.

 and its impact on human existence

-These experiential turns affect all areas of human existence: the course of individual lives as well as that of human history, the dynamics of culture, the evolution of political order, and ecology alike.
-For example, it was only the conscious use of a vivid imagination that allowed humans to create art since the Upper Paleolithic; and the conscious experience and training of creativity spawned the continuous growth of innovation that is characteristic of the culture of modernity.
+These experiential turns affect all areas of human existence: the course of individual lives, of human history, the dynamics of culture, the evolution of political order, and of ecology For example, it was only the conscious use of a vivid imagination that allowed humans to create art since the Upper Paleolithic; and the conscious experience and training of creativity spawned the continuous growth of innovation that is characteristic of the culture of modernity.

 So what’s next?

-When we look at how the forest of experience has grown since the Paleolithic, we ask: Was the most recent change – the discovery of the unconscious – also the last transformation?
+When looking at how the forest of experience has grown since the Paleolithic, we ask: Was the most recent change – the discovery of the unconscious – also the last transformation?
 Has the history of experience come to an end?
-In fact, there is no sufficient reason to think so.
+There is no sufficient reason to think so.
 However, future directions are still uncertain.
 If you have an idea: please write to me!

-I will address this challenge of a next turn in experience in the epilogue to the book I am currently working on: The History of Experience, describing the nine transformations, and their impact on human history.
+I will address the challenge of a next turn in experience in the epilogue to the book I am currently working on.
+This book, describing the evolution of experience and its impact on human history, is titled The History of Experience.

 In 2018, I outlined my main theses in an essay entitled “History and Experience”.